defenseunicorns/leapfrogai-backend-ctransformers/README.md

 A LeapfrogAI API-compatible CTransformers wrapper for quantized model inferencing.

+## Usage

+See [instructions](#instructions) to get the backend up and running.
+Then, use the [lLeapfrogAI API server](https://github.com/defenseunicorns/leapfrogai-api) to interact with the backend.

 ## Instructions

 The instructions in this section assume the following:

 1. You have properly installed and configured Python 3.11.x, to include its development tools
 2. You have `wget` installed
+3. You have the LeapfrogAI API server running

 ### Local Development